YYvanYang/gohex/README.md

 - Hexagonal Architecture based on Domain-Driven Design (DDD)
 - CQRS pattern for command and query separation
-- Complete event sourcing support
+- Event Sourcing with optimistic concurrency control
-- Distributed tracing and monitoring
+- Distributed tracing with OpenTelemetry
-- Cache optimization and read/write separation
+- Metrics collection with Prometheus
+- Structured logging with Zap
+- JWT-based authentication
+- MySQL for persistence
+- Redis for caching
+- Kafka for event bus
+- Graceful shutdown
-- Robust error handling
+- Comprehensive error handling
-- Transaction management with Unit of Work pattern
+- Unit of Work pattern
+- Validation using validator/v10
+- API documentation with Swagger

 ## 🚀 Quick Start